zalmellc/foddemocode/README.txt

+This GIT Directory has demo code for FOD:

+1.) fodUpload.sh - script to upload to FOD using a few arguments 2.) fodTranslateZiJava.sh - script to zip source and jars translated with SCA.
+3.)
+FodUpload.jar - Runnable Jar that uploads packages to FOD.

+There is usage info on each in the scripts *.sh.

 This fodUpload.sh script simplifies the upload process by taking just three arguments:

 NOTE: You must make sure the PATH to the fodUpload.jar is correct in the script.